-Chigwell School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+Chigwell is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 Applicants must be willing to undergo child protection screening including checks with past employers and DBS.

 Looking for a place to live?
 Here are some local Estate Agents links: